MikeAxtell/ShortStack/README.md

 - `--dn_mirna` : Switch that activates a *de novo* search for *MIRNA* loci.
 By default ShortStack will confine *MIRNA* analysis to loci where one or more queries from the `--knownRNAs` file are aligned to the genome.
 Activating *de novo* searching with `--dn_mirna` does a more comprehensive genome-wide scan for *MIRNA* loci.
 Loci discovered with `--dn_mirna` that do not overlap already known microRNAs should be treated with caution.
 - `--strand_cutoff STRAND_CUTOFF` : Floating point number that sets the cutoff for standedness.
 Must be > 0.5 and < 1.
     - default: 0.8.
 Loci with >80% reads on the top genomic strand are '+' stranded, loci with <20% reads on the top genomic strand are '-' stranded, and all others are unstranded '.'
-- `--mincov MINCOV` : Minimum alignment depth required to nucleate a small RNA cluster during *de novo* cluster search.
-Must be an integer >=1.
+- `--mincov MINCOV` : Minimum alignment depth, in units of reads per million, required to nucleate a small RNA cluster during *de novo* cluster search.
+Must be an floating point number > 0.
-    - default: 5
+    - default: 0.5
 - `--pad PAD` : Initial peaks (continuous regions with depth exceeding argument mincov are merged if they are this distance or less from each other.
 Must be an integer >= 1.
     - default: 75